QuiltMC/quilt-mappings/CONVENTIONS.md

 ## Packages

 Package names should always be singular to respect Java conventions.
 Try to respect the Mojang package structure to avoid visibility problems in the future.
+For multiple-word packages, attempt to set up a structure where the words can be separated into two packages: for example, recipe book related classes are in `recipe.book`.
+If this isn't possible, use underscores to separate, as used in `feature_flag`.

 ## Consistency